spryker/docker-jenkins/README.md

 * Included:
     - Docker

 > Note: Provided images require additional configuration for development, staging and production use.

+## Reverse Proxy
+The provided nginx image is used as reverse proxy to block the access to these sensitive urls :
+- asynchPeople
+- cli
+- credential-store
+- injectedEnvVars
+- jnlpJars
+- quietDown
+- restart
+- script
+- systemInfo
+- user/jenkins

+It should be called in the same docker-compose as Jenkins.
+Jenkins' container must be named : ```jenkins_scheduler```

 ## Tags